 The content can then be published via a plethora of communication channels including social media pages, personalised emails, messaging app content, your blog and others depending on the customer’s preferences.
 Not only is it important to create content relevant to different customer profiles but also to publish it in the right place and at the right time.
 Make sure to test the proverbial waters before committing to a marketing strategy and your segmentation efforts will pay off in spades.

-Once your newly formed market segmentation and content marketing strategy is in place, you should follow up on them with real-time conversion analytics.
-This will ensure that you are on the right track when it comes to customer targeting and content personalization in real time, allowing for changes to be made on the fly.
+Once your newly formed market segmentation and content marketing strategy are in place, you should follow up on them with real-time conversion analytics.
+This will ensure that you are on the right track when it comes to customer targeting and content personalization in real-time, allowing for changes to be made on the fly.
 Underperforming content can be retrofitted to fit the customers’ expectations more closely while high-performing pieces can be positioned into more prominent communication channels.

 Market segmentation is a pivotal step in the customer engagement process for a number of reasons.
 Most importantly, it will allow you to really get to know your stakeholders as individuals with likes and dislikes, allowing you to cater to their needs more easily.